ErsatzTV/ErsatzTV.org/docs/user-guide/search.md

 The following fields are available for searching seasons:

 - `title`: The season title
+- `tag`: The season tag (not available with Plex metadata)
+- `tag_full`: same as `tag`, but not tokenized or analyzed
+- `collection`: The name of the collection that contains the season
 - `library_name`: The name of the library that contains the season
 - `season_number`: The season number
+- `language`: The season audio stream language
+- `language_tag`: The season audio stream language tag
+- `sub_language`: The season subtitle stream language
+- `sub_language_tag`: The season subtitle stream language tag
 - `show_title`: The title of the show that contains the season
 - `show_genre`: The genre of the show that contains the season
 - `show_studio`: The studio of the show that contains the season
+- `show_content_rating`: The content rating of the show that contains the season
 - `show_tag`: The tag of the show that contains the season
 - `type`: Always `season`